OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 There may be instances when you want your add-in to implement different send mode options.
 For example, you may want your add-in to enforce the **block** option on mail items that don't meet the information protection policies of your organization, but only have it apply the **prompt user** option to provide a recommendation if a user adds the incorrect recipient.

-To override the send mode option at runtime, you must set the [sendModeOverride](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-sendmodeoverride-member)option in the `event.completed` method of your event handler.
+To override the send mode option at runtime, you must set the [sendModeOverride](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-sendmodeoverride-member) option in the `event.completed` method of your event handler.

 1. Navigate to the **./src/launchevent** folder, then open **launchevent.js**.
 1. Replace the **getAttachmentsCallback** function with the following code.